iamcarrico/culture-of-performance/slides/culture/is.md

-## Getting everybody on board to performant choices on the web
+## Getting everybody on board to make performant choices on the web